JustinPatenaude/manitoba-passion-play/index.md

 - testimonial_content: We really enjoyed this production.
 It is our second time and we wouldn't hesitate to return.
   testimonial_author: Bill & Valerie, Teulon, MB
+- testimonial_content: We have attended our church services each year for many years...have watched movies about the story of Christ's death and resurrection, but never before have we actually felt like we were a part of Christ's story of who He was, how He and His mother and disciples and others acted and reacted.
+Thank you for the moving and beautiful portrayal of this most important story.
+  testimonial_author: Glen & Val
+- testimonial_content: We both enjoyed the production; it was the focal point of our weekend get away with another couple.
+  testimonial_author: Jack & Lynne
+- testimonial_content: Very well done.
+Much work involved.
+Lots going on to hold the attention of the audience.
+Wonderful site - well organized.
+Worth the 4 hour drive to get here.
+  testimonial_author: Whitewood, SK
+- testimonial_content: Your show was absolutely fabulous.
+The acting was the best.
+I have been to the Passion Play in South Dakota but was more moved by yours.
+I'll be telling all my friends.
+  testimonial_author: Ena
 bottom_section_title: Live Orchestra
 bottom_section_content: Returning for 2018, a group of musicians led by conductor Jason Vanwynsberghe of Pilot Mound  come from across Southern Manitoba and  have